apache/mxnet/tests/nightly/README.md

 2. Tests on built binaries ([link](http://jenkins.mxnet-ci.amazon-ml.com/job/NightlyTestsForBinaries/))

 ### Adding a new Nightly Test
-Add your test script to the mxnet repo tests/nightly folder.
-Make sure to describe in a readme or comments the purpose of the test.
+Add your test script to the MXNet repo's `tests/nightly/` folder.
+Make sure to describe in a readme or in the comments the purpose of the test.

 #### Setting up the Docker Container